josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🧠_HM_Dept_Coercive_Nudges/⚖️_heavy_bundle_cps_vps_centralisation.md

 - What emerges is not loud authoritarianism, but a **high-control style** of governance: balance maintained through constant micro-adjustments.
 - This style is only viable with **surveillance feedback loops** and **AI-driven classification**.
-- The 2018–2019 CPS disclosure “fix” introduced machine learning into justice workflows.
+- The 2018–2019 CPS disclosure “fix” introduced machine learning into justice workflows, by the very nature of how it functions.
 That logic can extend beyond disclosure into **classification of VPS and case data**.
 - From the user’s perspective: forks, misclassifications, satire suppression.
 - From the system’s perspective: an engine of **data-driven micro-nudging**, steering outcomes invisibly.